DESIGN ANALYSIS

 Incidentally, some of the most competent looking IFS chassis designs of the day came from MG.
 I must hitch a ride in an example one day and find out how good it is :)

 While the AC's suspension may get criticised for appearing outdated, it is in fact the assumptions made about it that are outdated.
-The AC's suspension is devoid of those once common problems of axle-tramp, wheel-wobble and shimmy.
+The AC's suspension is devoid of those once common problems of axle-tramp/wheel-wobble/shimmy.
 This is partly due to the transverse stiffness of the chassis referred to on the previous page.
 It is also helped by the transverse mounting of the inclined dampers on the front axle.
 The leaf-springs themselves are virtually straight under static load, and are fairly low slung relative to the axles.
 This latter point reduces the effect of axle torque reaction on the springs.
+Straighter springs provide less under or oversteer induced by body roll.
 The front springs did away with conventional swinging shackles.
 Instead, sliding shackles (or "slippers") were employed, giving a more rigid location for the springs under varying loads.
+The AC is also blessed with a wide track (4ft.
+7in.) and this minimises the tilting of the wheels as they pass over uneven ground.

 One noticeable drawback of retaining front beam axle/leaf-springs is that the distance between the front springs is limited due to steering lock clearance for the wheels.
 With springs close together, they need to be stiffer than the rear ones to provide roll resistance and the required effective spring rate at each wheel, for single wheel bumps.
 This makes the ride harsh if both front wheels strike a bump or ramp.
 It also promotes pitching of the body on some road surfaces.